cisagov/ScubaGear/baselines/sharepoint.md

 ## 1. External Sharing

-This section helps reduce security risks related to the sharing of files with users external to the agency.
+This section helps reduce security risks related to sharing files with users external to the agency.
 This includes guest users, users who use a verification code, and users who access an Anyone link.

 ### Policies